Kamkmgamer/kamkmPDF/README.md

 - The OpenRouter model list is now **hardcoded** in `src/server/ai/openrouter.ts` as a prioritized set (1 primary + 12 backups).
 The code will automatically try each in order until one succeeds.
 - You can still override models per call by passing `model` (single slug or comma-separated list) to `generateHtmlFromPrompt()`.

+### Multiple API Keys for Redundancy

+- Configure up to 11 OpenRouter API keys (`OPENROUTER_API_KEY`, `OPENROUTER_API_KEY1` through `OPENROUTER_API_KEY10`) for improved reliability and scalability.
+- The system uses **round-robin distribution** to balance load across keys.
+- **Automatic failover**: If a request fails due to rate limiting (429), authentication (401), or authorization (403) errors, the system automatically retries with the next available key.
+- This provides multiple points of failure protection and allows for higher throughput.

 ## Project Structure Highlights